chisophugis/lbd/source/about.rst

 We would like to thank Sean Silva, silvas@purdue.edu, for his help, encouragement, and assistance with the Sphinx document generator.
 Without his help, this book would not have been finished and published online.

+We also get the kind help from LLVM development mail list, llvmdev@cs.uiuc.edu, even we don't know them.
+So, our experience is you are not alone and can get help from the development list members in working with the LLVM project.
+They are:

+Akira Hatanaka <ahatanak@gmail.com> in va_arg question answer.

+Ulrich Weigand <Ulrich.Weigand@de.ibm.com> in AsmParser question answer.

 Revision history
 ----------------

-Version 3.2.9, Not Released Yet
+Version 3.2.10, Not Released Yet

+Version 3.2.9, Released February 20, 2013
+	Correct the "Variable number of arguments" such as sum_i(int amount, ...) errors.
 Version 3.2.8, Released February 20, 2013
 	Add section llvm-objdump -t -r.
 Version 3.2.7, Released February 14, 2013